 Recently, mobile terminals with multiple interfaces have come to be widely used.
-For example, most smart phones are installed with interfaces for 4G Long Term Evolution (LTE) and WLAN.
-In the next generation (5G) network, it is studied that multiple communication paths provided multiple network operators are commonly involved [1].
+For example, most smart phones are equipped with interfaces for 4G Long Term Evolution (LTE) and WLAN.
+In the next generation (5G) network, it is studied that multiple communication paths provided multiple network operators are commonly involved [2].
 In this case, mobile terminals will have more than two interfaces at the same time.

-In order for applications to use multiple interfaces effectively, MPTCP [2] is being introduced in several operating systems, such as Linux, Apple OS/iOS [3] and Android [4].
-MPTCP is an extension of TCP.
-Conventional TCP applications can use MPTCP as if they were working over traditional TCP and are provided multiple byte streams through different interfaces.
+In order for applications to use multiple interfaces effectively, MPTCP [3] is being introduced in several operating systems, such as Linux, Apple OS/iOS [4] and Android [5].
+MPTCP is an extension of TCP, and provides multiple byte streams through different interfaces.
+It is designed so as for conventional TCP applications to use MPTCP as if they were working over traditional TCP.

-MPTCP is defined in three request for comments (RFC) documents by the Internet Engineering Task Force.
-RFC 6182 [5] outlines architecture guidelines for developing MPTCP protocols, by discussing the high level design decisions on selecting the protocol functions from multiple candidates.
-RFC 6824 [6] presents the details of extensions to the traditional TCP to support multipath operation.
+MPTCP is specified in three request for comments (RFC) documents provided by the Internet Engineering Task Force.
+RFC 6182 [6] outlines architecture guidelines for developing MPTCP protocols, by discussing the high level design decisions on selecting the protocol functions from multiple candidates.
+RFC 6824 [7] presents the details of extensions to the traditional TCP to support multipath operation.
 It defines the MPTCP control information realized as new TCP options, and the MPTCP protocol procedures for the initiation and association of subflows (TCP connections related with an MPTCP connection), the data transfer and acknowledgment over multiple subflows, and the closing MPTCP connection.
-RFC 6356 [7] presents a congestion control algorithm that couples the congestion control algorithms running on different subflows.
+RFC 6356 [8] presents a congestion control algorithm that couples the congestion control algorithms running on different subflows.

 When a mobile terminal uses multiple interfaces, i.e., multiple paths, some of them may be unsafe such that an attacker is able to observe data over them in an unauthorized way.
-For example, a WLAN interface is connected to a public WLAN access point, data transferred over this WLAN may be disposed to other nodes connected to it.
+For example, a WLAN interface is connected to a public WLAN access point without any encryption at the WLAN level, data transferred over this WLAN may be disposed to other nodes connected to it.
 In order to prevent this eavesdropping, the transport layer security (TLS) is used to provide communication security.
-Although TLS can be applied various applications including web access, e-mail and ftp, however, it is widely used only with HTTP, and some applications like VoIP cannot use TLS.
-In this paper, we propose a new method to improve privacy against eavesdropping by exploiting multipath nature of MPTCP.
+Although TLS can be applied to various applications including web access, e-mail and ftp, however, it is widely used only with HTTP, and some applications like VoIP cannot use TLS.

+In order to avoid this eavesdropping, we proposed another approach to improve privacy against eavesdropping by exploiting the multipath nature of MPTCP.
+We called this approach a not-every-not-any protection, in our previous paper [1].
 Even if an unsafe WLAN path is used, another path may be safe, such as LTE supported by a trusted network operator.
-So, we propose a method such that if an attacker cannot observe the data on every path, he cannot observe the traffic on any path [8].
-We call this scheme a not-every-not-any protection.
-Although there are several proposals on multipath data dispersion to protect eavesdropping, all of them adopt just a simple method dispatching data packets among multiple paths with or without encryption.
+So, the proposed method is such that if an attacker cannot observe the data on every path, he cannot observe the traffic on any path [9].
 The feature of the proposed method is to adopt the not-every-not-any protection, and to use the data scrambling instead of ciphering.